benni7777777/KuTrade-Bot/README.md

 3. Educational purposes - to help others learn about algorithmic trading
 4. Commitment to the open-source philosophy of sharing knowledge

-**Remember:** Just because this code is open source doesn't mean it's risk-free.
-Always do your own research and testing.
+**Remember:** This is an educational project.
+Any use of this code for actual trading is done at your own risk.

 ## 🙏 Special Thanks